mccreath/isitup-for-slack/docs/TUTORIAL.md

 }
 ```

-Now we just need to see which of the three responses we got back. `1` means the site is up. `2` means the site is not up. `3` means the person who sent the command didn't write the domain properly, which usually means they left off the `.com` (or `.net`, `.org`, etc.).
+Next we need to see which of the three responses we got back. `1` means the site is up. `2` means the site is not up. `3` means the person who sent the command didn't write the domain properly, which usually means they left off the `.com` (or `.net`, `.org`, etc.).
 We're going to use a second `if` statement to test which number we got back and set the `$reply` variable to the correct message.

 ```php
 if ($response_array['status_code'] == 1){